 An appetizer is a small dish consumed before a meal or the main course of a meal.
 It's a practical way to stimulate a person's appetite before dining, and it can boost how much bars make.
 It's usually a small dish--just a few bites--to allow enough room for eating the entrée later in the meal.
 It can also be a starter on a restaurant or bar menu.
+It can even factor into the accounting aspects of restaurant risk assessment.

 Appetizers are served both hot and cold.
 Restaurants serve them at the table as part of the meal, or servers distribute them before seating guests at a wedding or cocktail party.
 Many bars will include them on their menu for "happy hour" specials to partner with beer, wine, and liquor-including types of rum.
 Some menus at high-end restaurants will include specific wine pairings for appetizers, such as wine pairing with salmon and turkey wine pairing options.